krtek4/php-bma/README.md

 I'm using this on a little project of mine, an [Online Authenticator for Battle.Net](http://authenticator.me).
 It is actually in Beta, but I'm planning on launching it soon.

+<a href='https://github.com/ymback'>ymback</a> has created a <a href='https://github.com/ymback/Battle.net-Authenticator-Online'>repo</a>, using this as a library on his [Battle.Net Authenticator Online](https://myauth.us).
+A Chinese-based website.

 # Todo

 * Sanitize inputs